Know the Truth About Your Workplace with Employee Engagement Surveys

 Great workplace culture is more than happy hours and free pizza.
 It focuses on innovation, career development, and, most importantly, employee engagement.
 The Great Resignation of 2021 exemplified that.

-Pew Research asked employees what made them quit, and 63% responded low pay was the major reason.
+Pew Research asked employees what made them quit, and 63% responded that low pay was the major reason.
 Other top reasons include lack of career advancement opportunities (63%) and disrespect at work (57%).
-If you flip through the entire report, you’ll notice that employees may leave the workplace for factors you can uncover and remedy utilizing employee engagement surveys.
+If you flip through the entire report, you’ll notice that employees may leave the workplace for factors you can uncover and remedy by utilizing employee engagement surveys.

 In this guide, we’ll show you how to use employee engagement surveys to find the soul, passion, and real issues going on within your workplace from day to day.
 We’ll show you how to save your small business and build a happy, positive environment for employees.